Looking for the perfect adventure shorts for the men in your life?

 Cost: $68.
 If it is your first time ordering you are eligile for a 15% discount.
 Email promo codes sometimes go out for 20% off as well.

-Pros: Comfortable, looks good with a t shirt for a casual look (better than athletic shorts), dries really fast.
-Comes with liner or without depending on your preference.
+Pros: Comfortable, looks good with a t-shirt for a casual look (better than athletic shorts), dries really fast.
+Option for liner or without depending on your preference.
 These shorts are made from 90% of recycled plastic bottles.
 Comes with a zipper pocket.
 Great customer service.